What Is a Georgia Mortgage Lender Bond?

 Similarly to other Georgia surety bonds, your mortgage lender bond is a contractual agreement between three entities.
 Your mortgage lending business is the principal.
 The Department Banking and Finance that requires the bond is the obligee.
 The surety is the third party, which is the bond provider.

-Questions about Mortgage Lender Bonds
+Questions about Mortgage Lender Bonds in Georgia

 When are you required to get this bond?